Skip to content

 What’s the past tense of “burn”?

-Both burned and burnt are correct past tenses of burn, which refers to a state or event when someone/something is on fire; or to destroy or injure someone/something by heat or fire.
+Both burned and burnt are correct past tenses of burn.
+This refers to a state or event when someone or something is on fire, or to destroy or injure someone or something by heat or fire.

 • British English uses burned and burnt both as the past tense and adjective forms.